OlympusDAO/olympus-protocol-metrics-subgraph/docs/client-release.md

 provenance, and no local npm token exposure.
 Final approval is still manual in npm's website.

+GitHub only shows a `workflow_dispatch` workflow in the Actions UI after the workflow file exists on the repository default branch.
+Keep `.github/workflows/client-release.yml` on `master`; then use the workflow's branch selector to choose the branch or tag that contains the intended package release.

 Prerequisites:

 - Configure npm trusted publishing for